 The most important thing we can do is be there for each other when we mess up–and we all do–teach each other when there is a lack of understanding, and look forward to the day when these struggles no longer exist.

-Living this way might cost you.
+Living this way will cost you.
 Believing in grace is frankly more insanerer than anything we’ve ever done.
 We can choose to live by our good deeds alone and pretend we’re on an equal plane to God in terms of righteousness, which is arrogant, and people will understand that because people generally don’t want to screw things up, nor do they want you to screw things up for them.
 Living by grace, though?
 Who does that?
 Well, there’s Jesus.
 And frankly, without grace, I might not have lived long enough to see what life change really looks like.
 People might scoff at that because revenge seems better most times, but then who has ever profited from pain and death?

 Grace returns us to the one who loves us more than anyone anywhere will ever understand.
 It reconciles us to God, and it reconciles us to each other.
 That is worth living and dying for.
 That is the message of the cross.